Outset

 Alpine / cold mountain

-Patagonia mountain trip in one read
+Patagonia mountain trip quick overview

 Patagonia changes through the year less as a comfort scale and more as a shift in wind, exposure, and how committing mountain movement becomes.